mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 To teleport with clothing (but not armor) and up to 500kg of equipment, the Teleportation check is increased to Very Difficult (12+) and costs an additional 4 PSI.

-Teleportation always involves the movement of one’s body to another location.
+Teleportation always involves the movement of one's body to another location.
 Independent items or other individuals may not be moved.
 Teleportation involves certain requirements in order to be accurate and to ensure obedience of the laws of physics.

 Pre-knowledge of Destination: A Traveller must always have a mental image of their destination before teleporting.
-This mental image is acquired by personally visiting the location first (this includes viewing it from a distance), having the mental image implanted in one’s mind (via telepathy) by another person who has visited the destination or by viewing the location through clairvoyance.
+This mental image is acquired by personally visiting the location first (this includes viewing it from a distance), having the mental image implanted in one's mind (via telepathy) by another person who has visited the destination or by viewing the location through clairvoyance.

 Energy and Momentum: Teleportation involves serious restrictions on movement in order to ensure the conservation of energy and momentum, two laws of physics that can cause teleporting Travellers serious issues.

 On planetary surfaces, teleportation is restricted to jumps of no more than Very Distant ranges.
 Jumps beyond visual range involve disorientation for a period of 2D – Effect of Teleportation check x 10 seconds.

 This restriction results from the law of conservation of momentum; on a rotating planet, two locations will have different rotational speeds and directions.
-A jump from a point on the Earth’s equator to its antipode would result in a total velocity difference between the Traveller and their surroundings of over 3,300 kilometers per hour.
+A jump from a point on the Earth's equator to its antipode would result in a total velocity difference between the Traveller and their surroundings of over 3,300 kilometers per hour.

 Changes in altitude (actually all movement to locations of differing gravitational potential) will result in potential energy changes, manifesting themselves as alterations in body temperature.
 A jump of one kilometer straight down will result in an internal temperature increase of 2.5oC; this is sufficient to cause extreme fever, brain damage and even death.
 A jump upwards will cool the body by the same amount, with equally serious results.
 To be safe, a jump may not involve an elevation change of more than 400 meters and multiple jumps should not involve a cumulative elevation change or more than 600 meters in one hour.
 These problems may be circumvented somewhat through the use of technological devices such as energy compensators, heated suits and other means.
 Travellers may feel driven to invent such materials, commission their invention or seek them out from those who already have them.

 PSIONIC TECHNOLOGY The ban on psionics within the Imperium means that most of these technologies are illegal in the Charted Space universe.
 The exceptions are anti-psionic devices like the psionic shield.

-Psi-Drugs (TL8): These drugs restore PSI if taken when the Traveller has already spent PSI points or temporarily increase the Traveller’s PSI if taken when they are at full strength.
+Psi-Drugs (TL8): These drugs restore PSI if taken when the Traveller has already spent PSI points or temporarily increase the Traveller's PSI if taken when they are at full strength.

 Psi-Drug PSI Restored PSI Boosted Cost Standard 6 +4 Cr1000 Double 9 +6 Cr4000 Special 12 +10 Cr10000

 A Traveller who takes more than one dose of Standard or Double psi-drug, or a single dose of the Special psi-drug must make an END check, with DM-1 per dose of psi-drug taken in the last week.
 If the check is failed, the Traveller falls ill, suffering 3D damage and permanently reducing their PSI by one.

-**Inhibitor Drug (TL9):** Psionic inhibitors dampen the brain’s ability to generate psychic effects.
+**Inhibitor Drug (TL9):** Psionic inhibitors dampen the brain's ability to generate psychic effects.
 A Traveller who takes (or, more often, is forcibly injected with) an inhibitor drug suffers DM-3 to all PSI-related checks and cannot regain PSI points.
 Each hour, the Traveller may make an END check to throw off the effects of the drug.
 Inhibitor drugs have no effect on non-psionic individuals.
 The drugs cost Cr500 per dose.

 **Psionic Shield (TL12):** Any armor incorporating a helmet or hood can be outfitted with a psionic shield, automatically blocking all telepathy powers.
 This costs Cr4000.
 Buildings and vehicles can also be psionically shielded but this is much more costly, increasing the cost of the vehicle by 10%.